What are the different types of homes?

 At one point in the United States, ranch homes were the most popular housing option for first-time buyers.
 As demand has shifted to larger homes, the ranch style has fallen a bit out of style.

-However, these low, long homes offer a number of special qualities such as open dining rooms, spacious living rooms and sometimes full basements.
+However, these low, long homes offer a number of special amenities such as open dining rooms, spacious living rooms and full basements.
 Despite not seeming huge from the outside, this classic style of living has a lot to offer.

-Victorian homes were commonly constructed during the industrial revolution, giving them an recognizable but old-school appeal for homebuyers.
-Since their construction has become more rare in recent decades, Victorian-style homes can be an expensive housing option, possibly requiring you to file for a noncomforming loan.
+Victorian homes were commonly constructed during the industrial revolution, giving them a recognizable but old-school appeal for homebuyers.
+Since their construction has become rarer in recent decades, a Victorian home can be an expensive housing option, possibly requiring you to file for a non-conforming loan.

-Nonconforming loans can come with added risk taken on by your lender, which is reflected in the rigorous underwriting process and higher closing costs associated with this type of lending.
-If you’re hoping to land a Victorian home, you’ll need a stellar credit score and plenty of cash for a large down payment.
+Non-conforming loans can come with added risk taken on by your lender, which is reflected in the rigorous underwriting process and higher closing costs associated with this type of lending.
+If you’re hoping to land a Victorian home, you’ll need a good credit score and plenty of cash for a large down payment.

-With so many styles and settings to choose from, it can be difficult to parse through the pros and cons of each.
-While single-family homes might be the most sought-after option, it’s important to consider the advantages of alternative lodging, like condos, apartments or townhouses.
+With so many styles and settings to choose from, it can be difficult to parse the pros and cons of each.
+While single-family homes might be the most sought-after option, it’s important to consider the advantages of alternative lodging like condos, apartments or townhomes.

-If you’re still not sure which type of home is best for you, it’s always advised to meet with a loan officer and get a feel for your borrowing capacity.
+If you’re still not sure which type of home is best for you, it’s best to meet with a Loan Officer and get a feel for your borrowing capacity.
 That way, you’ll be able to begin the mortgage process with confidence and land the home that suits you best.